NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 ## Configure NOALBS

 Rename `.env.example` to `.env`.
-Fill in your bot username and oauth.
+If you have a custom Twitch account created for a bot fill in your Twitch Account bot username and oauth.

 Use <https://twitchapps.com/tmi> to get your oauth from Twitch.